MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/button.md

         ContentLayout="Right, 20" />
 ```

 The **Image Button Demo** page uses `OnPlatform` to specify different filenames for the iOS, Android, and UWP bitmap files.
-If you want to use the same filename for all three platforms and avoid the use of `OnPlatform`, you'll need to store the UWP bitmaps in the root directory of the project.
+If you want to use the same filename for each platform and avoid the use of `OnPlatform`, you'll need to store the UWP bitmaps in the root directory of the project.

 The first `Button` on the **Image Button Demo** page sets the `Image` property but not the `Text` property: